microsoft/vs-streamjsonrpc/doc/rpc_marshalable_objects.md

 This is the preferred model when an interface is expected to only be used within request arguments because it mitigates the risk of a memory leak due to the receiver failing to dispose of the proxy.
 This model also allows the sender to retain control over the lifetime of the marshaled object.

+Special allowance is made for `IAsyncEnumerable<T>`-returning RPC methods so that the lifetime of the marshaled object is extended to the lifetime of the enumeration.
+An `IAsyncEnumerable<T>` in an exception thrown from the method will *not* have access to the call-scoped marshaled object because exceptions thrown by the server always cause termination of objects marshaled by the request.

 Opt into call-scoped lifetimes by setting the `CallScopedLifetime` property to `true` on the attribute applied to the interface:

 ```css